srujanpanuganti/elsa/README.md

 * Finish the base_controller to subscribe to `/cmd_vel` topic to move the robot_base
 * Write a node to Publish raw images to a ROS topic
   * Resolve cv_bridge and opencv4 issue for ROS - the issue is specific to ROS-melodic and OpenCV4 combination
+* Transport Pi camaera v2 video stream using sensor_msgs/Image to a ROS topic
+* Setup either YDLidar X4 for 2D map creation - needed extra cable to power the LIDAR, since the RPi cannot provide enough power to drive the LIDAR motor

 ## To Do:

-* Transport Pi camaera v2 video stream using sensor_msgs/Image to a ROS topic
 * visualized the tf and odometry in rviz
   * Fix the odometry axis and tf axis alignment - there is some offset of 90 degrees
 * Tune the PID controller
 * Use robot_localization package to filter the Odometry msg using ekf_lozalisation node
-* Setup either RPLidar A1 or YDLidar X2 for 2D map creation
 * Use slam techniques for mapping
 * Use camera data to obtain the images to do SFM and build the 3D_point_cloud_map